adobe-rnd/aem-martech/README.md

 The AEM MarTech plugin is essentially a wrapper around the Adobe Experience Platform WebSDK (v2.19.2) and the Adobe Client Data Layer (v2.0.2), and that can seamlessly integrate your website with:

-- 🎯 Adobe Target: to personalize your pages
+- 🎯 Adobe Target or Adobe Journey Optimizer: to personalize your pages
 - 📊 Adobe Analytics: to track customer journey data
 - 🚩 Adobe Experience Platform Tags (a.k.a.
 Launch): to track your custom events